citp/privacy-policy-historical/t/th/the/thekewlshop.myshopify.com.md

   * name and job title
   * contact information including email address
-  * demographic information such as postcode, preferences and interests
+  * demographic information such as postcode, preferences, and interests
   * other information relevant to customer surveys and/or offers